Switzerland is one of the world’s prettiest countries. Its landscape of impressive mountain ranges and beautiful villages is sure to impress.

 Make sure to book your stay at Hotel Steffani.

 The interior of this hotel is gorgeous, but it is the views from the balcony that will blow you away.

 It is only 300 m from the funicular to the Corviglia Ski Area and has a spa area that you can relax in after your active days.

 11. Ticino & Lake Lugano

-Some of the most beautiful landscapes in Switzerland can be found in Ticino.
-Say no more, this is hands-down one of the most amazing places in Switzerland.
+Some of the most beautiful landscapes in Switzerland are in Ticino.
+Say no more; this is hands-down one of the most amazing places in Switzerland.